ELLA (Ulipristal) Factsheet

-- ella is intended to prevent pregnancy after unprotected sex or a known or suspected contraceptive failure (condom broke, late for a shot, missed pills).
+- ella is intended to prevent pregnancy after unprotected sex or a known or suspected contraceptive failure (condom broke, late for a Depo shot, missed birth control pills).

 - ella is NOT the “abortion pill” RU-486.

 - ella does not offer protection against infection with HIV or other sexually transmitted diseases.

 - ella is a type of emergency contraception or “EC.”
 Some people call it “the morning-after pill,” but you can take emergency contraception as late as five days after sex.

 - ella contains an ingredient called ulipristal acetate, which binds to the receptors in your body for the hormone progesterone.

 - Unlike other types of emergency contraceptive pills, ella does not decrease in effectiveness over the five days after an unprotected encounter.
 That means ella is just as effective one hour after unprotected sex as it is five days after unprotected sex.(1, 2)